GDColon/GD-Randomizer/readme.txt

 - When it finishes, drag the files in the "pack" folder into your GD resources folder.
 - When asked to overwrite files, click yes.

-HOW TO USE ON LINUX:
+HOW TO USE ON MAC/LINUX:
 - Run shuffle-linux.js.
 - Move pack folder into GD resources folder.
 - When cp/mv asks to overwrite, press A for All.